 Proportional Contribution.
 This strategy is similar to the even contribution for a couple, but works well for a couple who have vastly different salaries.
 You each determine what percent of income you bring into the household, and contribute that amount to the household expenses.
 For example, if one spouse makes $80,000 and the other makes $20,000, you’ll contribute 80% and 20% of the cost of the bills.

 - To ease bill paying, you may want to calculate a total contribution each month required by both of you for bills and transfer that amount to a joint account.

 - You both will need to contribute to savings and an emergency fund each month for the long term.

 - Be aware that one of you may be saving all your leftover money, and the other spending it.

 - You still need to discuss your long term goals together and plan for retirement.

-- At tax time your money will be combined on your tax return; plan for this to avoid frustration and to account for the Marriage Tax Penalty if it returns in 2011, as planned.
+- At tax time your money will be combined on your tax return; plan for this to avoid frustration and to account for joint tax filing status.

 3. Independent Finances